anushreyaB29/Smart-Parking-Lot-/README.md

 # 🚗 Smart Parking System using Arduino

-An Arduino-based Smart Parking System that automates vehicle entry and exit while managing parking occupancy for **three parking slots**.
-The system uses ultrasonic sensors to detect incoming and outgoing vehicles and controls a servo-operated barrier gate based on parking availability.
+An Arduino-based **Smart Parking System** designed to automate vehicle entry and exit management for a parking lot with a capacity of **three vehicles**.
+The system uses **two ultrasonic sensors** to detect incoming and outgoing vehicles and a **servo motor** to control the barrier gate based on parking availability.

 ---

 ## 📌 Features

-- 🚘 Detects vehicles approaching the entrance
+- 🚘 Automatic vehicle detection at the entrance
-- 🚪 Automatically opens the barrier gate if parking space is available
+- 🚪 Servo-controlled barrier gate
-- 🚗 Detects vehicles leaving the parking area
-- 📊 Maintains real-time occupancy count
-- 🅿️ Supports a parking lot with **3 slots**
+- 🅿️ Real-time occupancy management for **3 parking slots**
+- 🚗 Automatic vehicle exit detection
-- 🔒 Prevents entry when all slots are occupied
+- 🔒 Prevents entry when the parking lot is full
+- ⚡ Low-cost and easy-to-build prototype
+- 🏙️ Demonstrates concepts used in Smart City parking solutions

 ---